tag1consulting/goose/src/docs/goose-book/src/getting-started/metrics.md

 ### Developer documentation
 Additional details about how metrics are collected, stored, and displayed can be found [in the developer documentation](https://docs.rs/goose/*/goose/metrics/index.html).

+## Baseline deltas

+It is possible to use a previously generated JSON report as a baseline for reports.
+In addition to the actual values, this will then also show the difference from the last.

+To use this, you will need to:

+* Create a baseline report by running it at least once using `--report-file report.json`
+* Then start adding `--baseline-file report.json` to later runs

+It is possible to still keep generating a JSON report at the same time as using a baseline file.
+So that you can create the next basefile in the same step.